proximax-storage/xpx-dfms-devportal-docs/docs/getting_started/setting_up.md

 ---
 This guide explains what software you need to install and how to start using the [Sirius Storage](what_is.md).

-## PubSub

-Before running the DFMS node the [PubSub lib](https://crypto.stanford.edu/pbc/howto.html) should be installed.
-Otherwise, you cannot use the DFMS.

 ## Sirius Storage nodes

 It's important to understand that there are two types of storage nodes, Client and a Replicator in which the latter can have multiple roles, e.i verifier and executor.
 This two types are all in the same binary but each has it's own purpose.